 • Must be ready to begin to implement your collaboration project within one year from the time of application submission

-• Must be able to receive charitable dollars (i.e., each organization in the partnership that will receive a grant payment must be able to receive charitable dollars)
+• Must be able to receive charitable dollars (i.e., at least one organization in the partnership is able to receive a grant payment)

-• Must serve communities in Orange County, California and have at least one member of the partnership based in Orange County
+• Must serve communities in Orange County, California and have at least one member of the partnership based in Orange County, California

 • Must be aligned with the Samueli Foundation’s mission and values